dnkirill/allstate_capstone/README.md

 * `c4.8xlarge` CPU-optimized instance for XGBoost calculations.
 * `p2.xlarge` GPU-optimized instance for MLP and ensemble calculations.

-Deployment scripts for these instances are provided in `./config` directory of this project.
+Deployment script for Ubuntu instances is provided in `./config` directory of this project.

 ## Guide to running this project